msheiny/updog/README.md

     python setup.py sdist
 ```

-then you can install with pip (check the dist directory first):
+then you can install with pip:

 ```bash
     sudo pip install dist/updog-*.tar.gz
 ```

+### Post Install ###
+You'll need to chown the `local/updog` directory with permissions for the
+user you plan to run updog with.

 ## Files ##
 Depending on your distribution, whether you install in
 root, and if you are outside of a virtualenv - files should be
 placed as follows (some of them will be auto-created (like `git`) and
-otheres like `devices.list` and `.credentials` you'll need to make:
+others like `devices.list` and `.credentials` you'll need to make:

 ```
 /